- Community Development

-- Amend Condition No. F1 of Resolution No. 2008-85 (CUP 162) to remove the requirement to build a solid 5' to 6' tall wall along the west property line adjacent to the properties in the Portuguese Bend Club.
+- Amend Condition Number F1 of Resolution Number 2008-85 (CUP 162) to remove the requirement to build a solid 5 feet to 6 feet tall wall along the west property line adjacent to the properties in the Portuguese Bend Club.

-- Consolidate the individual sets of Conditions of Approval tied to the Trump National Golf Club development and Tracts 50666 and 50667 (Coastal Development Permit, CUP 162 & 163, Grading Permit No. 1541, Variance, and Vesting Tentative Tract Map No. 50666) into a single master set of Conditions of Approval.
+- Consolidate the individual sets of Conditions of Approval tied to the Trump National Golf Club development and Tracts 50666 and 50667 (Coastal Development Permit, CUP 162 and 163, Grading Permit Number 1541, Variance, and Vesting Tentative Tract Map Number 50666) into a single master set of Conditions of Approval.

 - Update the 1997 Public Amenities Plan to reflect the current configurations and locations of the existing trails and public amenities with no proposed changes to the types and widths of the original trails reflected in the 1997 Public Amenities Plan, with a modification that the unofficial beach trail at the southwest corner of the property be added to the Plan.